October is dedicated to our Virgin of the Rosary

 After the Mass, people will gather in the Plaza when La Virgen will ceremoniously be carried back to her home in the Chapel, where she will be serenaded by Mariachis, and honored by more Danzantes outside.
 Later, there will be a Banda playing for dancing and enjoyment, and around 10:30 or 11pm, there will be a Castillo lit up in front of the Chapel on the Plaza - a preview of the San Andres fiesta in November which will have such events for 9 days straight, an awesome amount of fun.

-In past years, the Virgin of Zapopan arrived in Ajijic on October 29.
-She remained until October 31 when Virgin of Rosario returned to her chapel.
+The Virgen of Zapopan arrived in Ajijic on October 27.
+She remains until October 31 when Virgen of Rosario returns to her chapel.